Doctoral Program in Business Administration and Analytics

 In scope, the PhD thesis differs from a Masters by Research thesis chiefly by its deeper and more comprehensive treatment of the chosen subject.
 It is written succinctly, in English, unless approval has been given for the thesis to be written in a language other than English.
 The normal length of a PhD thesis is 80,000 words, exclusive of words in tables, maps, bibliographies and appendices.

-Candidates in the Doctoral Program in Business Administration and Analytics can undertake research in a wide range of academic areas.
-These include accounting, economics, econometrics, finance, human resource management, international business, management science, marketing, organisational behaviour, statistics, and strategic management.
-Supervision is available from a diverse group of internationally renowned researchers from across the Melbourne Business School’s faculty.
+Candidates in the Business Administration PhD will undertake research in a wide range of academic areas including accounting, economics, econometrics, finance, human resource management, international business, management science, marketing, organisational behaviour, statistics, and strategic management.
+Supervision is available from a diverse group of internationally-renowned researchers from across the Melbourne Business School’s departments and disciplines.